 Press and hold for 2 seconds will turn off and on ANC

-You can also watch our video review of the Sudio FEM here:
+You can also watch our video review of the Sudio ETT here:

 With the addition of active noise cancellation, the Sudio ETT battery life is cut by a third and has a 4-hour playtime on a single charge.
 However, if you opt to turn off the active noise cancellation the battery life improves to a 6-hour playtime on a single charge.
 The case also includes 4 additional charges, bringing up the total playback time to 20 hours with the active noise cancellation and 30 hours without.